Chapter 60:

 “How can you see that?”

 “Short legs.
 Closer to the ground than you.
-Try and follow me.
+Try to follow me.
 I see a path.”

 I watched as Sharzin’s blurry form hopped into the fog.
-Straining my eyes, I caught her shadow as it jumped across three barely visible stones half buried in the sand before jumping back towards the wall, landing flush with it.
+Straining my eyes, I caught her shadow, faintly illuminated by the blue lamp light, as it leapt across three barely visible stones half buried in the sand.
+The groundling moved quickly and gracefully, before jumping back towards the wall, landing flush with it.

 “Your turn.”